-The Diploma is registered as a 120 credit level 8 qualification on the HEQSF.
+The Diploma is registered as a NQF level 8, 120 credit qualification on the HEQSF.
 Rhodes University is a registered provider for the course and the qualification is awarded by the Rhodes Education Faculty.
 Participants must complete normal registration procedures through the Faculty of Education at the beginning of each year.